Physical (Olivia Newton-John album): Re-releases

 Physical was re-released by MCA Records on 25 October 1990.
 The album was available on cassette and CD formats, without its original booklet.
 In 1998, the album was re-released in a new digitally remastered edition in Australia by Festival Records, along with many other albums of Newton-John discography.
 Physical also was re-released on 2 February 2012 in Japan by Universal Music Group.
 It is available only on a SHM-SACD remastered edition, and also as a part of the 2010 box set 40th Anniversary Collection, which was released to celebrate forty years of Newton-John's musical career (the box also contains other re-released albums from her MCA era).
 Olivia Physicals music videos were re-released on Video Gold 2005 DVD compilation.
 The live recording Olivia in Concert was re-released on VHS in 1992, and also had a DVD version released in a few Asian countries (there are also several bootleg versions released by small distributors).

 On 24 September 2021, Newton-John's official website announced that a deluxe edition of the album would be released on the next October 22, by Primary Wave.
 The 2xCD deluxe edition features the fully remastered original album, her original tracks from Olivia's Greatest Hits Vol. 2 and Two of a Kind, "Face to Face", as well as alternate versions and B-sides.
 It also includes a DVD with Physicals video album and Olivia in Concert.
 The vinyl version will not be available until May 2022.
-In addition to standard black vinyl, it will be offered in four different colored vinyl variants at Target, Walmart, Amazon, and Urban Outfitters, respectively.
+In addition to standard black vinyl, it will be offered in four different coloured vinyl variants at Target, Walmart, Amazon, and Urban Outfitters, respectively.
 Each will contain an identical poster, with the exception of Target's edition, which will have its own exclusive poster design.

 Legacy and controversies

 Newton-John was one of the first artists to invest in music videos.
 The 1978 album Totally Hot was her first one to feature videos accompanying all the singles from the album, but they were very simple, being primarily composed of Newton-John singing in the studio.
 The music videos of the songs of Physical are more complex, and were one of the firsts to present a plot line, and not just a video of the artist performing the song.
-According with Olivia Physical video album director, Brian Grant, Newton-John's record company and management were reluctant about the project at the first moment: "I suppose there was a little nervousness at first.
+According to Olivia Physical video album director, Brian Grant, Newton-John's record company and management were reluctant about the project at the first moment: "I suppose there was a little nervousness at first.
 But, [Olivia] got us out here because she liked what we had done [...]".
 Newton-John herself was a supporter of the music video industry, as she commented in a Billboard article about the Olivia Physical production:

 "I think this is the way albums will go in the future: visuals with the music.
-I got to be a different personality and play an other side of myself."
+I got to be a different personality and play another side of myself."